-Nominations for the 2019 Canadian Biogas Industry Awards open on December 1st.
+Nominations for the 2019 Canadian Biogas Industry Awards are open from November 30th to January 25th.
 The Canadian Biogas Association launched the Canadian Biogas Industry Awards to recognize accomplishments of organizations and individuals in the biogas sector.
 The Awards showcase successful Canadian biogas projects and individual efforts providing well deserved recognition while demonstrating that biogas technology and its benefits are proven and reliable in many applications across the country.

 The recipients of the first annual Canadian Biogas Industry Awards were announced on March 22nd, 2018 during the Networking Dinner at the Value of Biogas East in Gatineau, QC.
 The selected winners demonstrate leadership in the sector and the Canadian Biogas Association is pleased to recognize their positive contributions to biogas in Canada.